 The world of hardware and screws is full of technical terms.
 We explain many terms and synonyms here.
-In addition, we answer other frequently asked questions about delivery to products.
+In addition, we answer other frequently asked questions about everything from delivery to products.
 Do you also have a question or tip for Wovar?
-Send us an email at email@example.com.
+Let us know at firstname.lastname@example.org.

 After you have placed an order, you will first receive a confirmation that your order has been processed by us.
 As soon as the order is shipped you will receive an email that the status has been changed to order shipped.
 When applicable, this email will contain the track and trace code of your order.

 Yes.
 We provide our own brand and quality from our own stock.